LordGrieffing/BirdBot/README.md

 This doesn't make the data unusable since the parquet files are indeed labeled for spieces.
 What it means Is I guess I will need to either train two models, one for object detection and a second for object classification.
 Or just download every image from the images.txt file.

+About Training:
+So my GPU (gtx 1070) is way to underpowered to train this model.
+A friend who has a 3070 offered to let me use their device However I learned CUDA doesn't worrk on windows 11 which is what they use.
+So now I am planning on moving to google collab to train this model.